marlonShawDEV/workForceHousing/src/styleguide/index_corp.md

 ## Coloring

-The background of the callout can be chnaged by including any of the following classes:
+The background of the callout can be changed by including any of the following classes:

 * `callout-hollow`
 * `callout-gray`